SamWindell/Signet/docs/usage.md

 ## Options:
 `--version`
-Print the version of Signet
+Display the version of Signet

 `--silent`
 Disable all messages

+`--warnings-are-errors`
+Attempt to exit Signet and return a non-zero value as soon as possible if a warning occurs.

 `--recursive`
 When the input is a directory, scan for files in it recursively